firesim/firesim/docs/Golden-Gate/Bridges.rst

 ------------------------

 If you do pass your FIRRTL & Annotations to Golden Gate.
-It will find your module, remove it,  and wire it's dangling target-interface to the top-level of the design.
+It will find your module, remove it,  and wire its dangling target-interface to the top-level of the design.
 During host-decoupling transforms, Golden Gate aggregates fields of your bridge's target IO based on ChannelAnnotations, and wraps them up into new Decoupled interfaces that match your Host Interface definition.
 Finally,